-Of course, there are many pros and cons that come with using a kayak for fishing, but many anglers have found that while it’s a different fishing experience compared to traditional boat fishing, it can also be more beneficial in a number of ways.
+Of course, there are many pros and cons that come with using a kayak for fishing, but many have found that while it’s a different experience compared to traditional boat fishing, it can also be more beneficial in a number of ways.

-Additionally, kayaks are a more affordable option, they’re highly portable, versatile, and definitely budget-friendly compared to standard fishing boats.
+Additionally, kayaks are a more affordable option, they’re highly portable, versatile, and definitely budget-friendly compared to standard boats.

-Searching for the Right Kayak
+Searching for the Right Gear

 As you can see, researching your options can take some serious work.
-This is especially true if you’ve never even used a kayak before.
+This is especially true if you’ve never even used one before.
 If that’s the case, then you have no idea what type of features to look for, or how to determine what style you need based on where you want to fish.
-Fortunately, we’ve created an extensive kayak buying guide that outlines all of the important features to look for including rigging, size options, styles, seating options, and more.
+Fortunately, we’ve created an extensive buying guide that outlines all of the important features to look for including rigging, size options, styles, seating options, and more.

 On our site you’ll also find plenty of information that can help you learn more about the exciting sport of kayak fishing, including articles on how to start kayak fishing, how to keep a kayak from tipping, and everything you need to know about how to fish out of a kayak, including changing your casting method.

-BKC UHTK181 Tandem Fishing Kayak:
+BKC UHTK181 Tandem fishing Kayak:

-Advanced Elements Straitedge Angler Kayak:
+Advanced Elements Straightedge Angler Kayak:

-Elkton Outdoors Tandem Kayak:
+Elkton Outdoors Kayak:

-This is a great tandem fishing kayak that’s packed with extra features and a ton of storage options, making it a great choice if you enjoy long fishing trips.
+This is a great tandem kayak that’s packed with extra features and a ton of storage options, making it a great choice if you enjoy long trips.
 Priced reasonably and extra-wide, you and a buddy can spend a relaxing day out on the river in total comfort.

-Sevylor Coleman Colorado Fishing Kayak:
+Sevylor Coleman Colorado Kayak:

 This is the type of kayak that gives inflatable angling kayaks a bad name.
-A shoddy design, poor valve system and air chambers that easily wear out, you’ll be lucky if this kayak lasts one season.
+A shoddy design, poor valve system and air chambers that easily wear out, you’ll be lucky if this craft lasts one season.

 • Onboard, you’ll find a total of three adjustable rod holders and four flush-mounted rod holders.